Stuycs-K/final-project-3-nzeutons-tengj/HOMEWORK.md

 # Homework

-## Find the result of performing the first iteration of the MD5 algorithm using the following information:
+## Find the result of performing the first operation of the MD5 algorithm using the following information:
 ```
 Function: F ((B & C) | ((~B) & D))
 A: 0x67452301